bbc/dsrp_bbcavs10k_distribution/README.md

 + Films
 + Sport

 Within the metadata spreadsheet, a programme may be labelled with multiple genres delimited by a colon (:) character.
-Genres exist in a hierarchy.
+Genres exist in a hierarchy up to 3 levels deep.

 ### Sign Language
 Some programmes may contain a sign language interpreter in the bottom-right hand corner.
 The sign language used will be BSL.
-Users interested in sign language research are directed to the BBC/Oxford University BOBSL dataset which contains a more comprehensive set of BSL signed content- https://www.bbc.co.uk/rd/projects/extol-dataset.
+Users interested in sign language research are directed to the BBC/Oxford University BOBSL dataset which contains a [more comprehensive set of BSL signed content](https://www.bbc.co.uk/rd/projects/extol-dataset).
 Programmes with signing have been identified using **best efforts** and have been indicated in the programme metadata spreadsheet.

 ### Audio Description
 Some programmes will contain an audio description (AD) track in addition to the main programme audio.
 Programmes with AD have been identified using **best efforts** and have been indicated in the programme metadata spreadsheet.